 I will not support a merger of Hertfordshire with other police forces.

-GRASPING THE OPPORTUNITY OF BLUE LIGHT COLLABORATION
+DELIVERING THE BENEFITS OF BLUE LIGHT COLLABORATION

 BUILDING ON SUCCESS - A BETTER DEAL FOR VICTIMS